 Many people who experience bloating frequently are lactose intolerant.
 They have difficulty digesting milk sugar (lactose) and may develop bloating after consuming dairy products like ice cream, milk, or cheese.
 Lactose intolerance symptoms include bloating, abdominal pain, and diarrhea (11).

-Bloating can also be caused by allergies to food.
-If you experience bloating after eating a certain food, it might indicate an allergy to that particular item.
-Common allergens include nuts, strawberries, wheat flour and other grains, and beans.
+Bloating can also be caused by intolerances to food.
+If you experience bloating after eating a certain food, it might indicate an intolerance to that particular item.
+Common culprits include nuts, strawberries, wheat flour and other grains, and beans.

 Celiac disease is another cause of abdominal bloating.
 It is an autoimmune condition triggered by gluten in people with genetic predisposition.
 People with this condition experience symptoms similar to an allergic reaction when they consume foods containing gluten.
 These include bloating, excess gas, diarrhea or constipation (or both), abdominal pain, nausea, headaches, rashes on your arms or legs and fatigue.

 Celiac disease may go undiagnosed if you continue to eat gluten, which can lead to serious health problems.
 Talk to your doctor about whether or not you need to be tested for celiac disease (16).